-Some historians emphasize Ragusa's location at the edge of the Christian and Muslim worlds, noting that by sea it was close to thriving Italian cities and kingdoms, but by land immediately adjacent to Balkan lands occupied by the Ottomans starting in the 14th.century Thus, Carter (72,p.135) discusses but disagrees with such views.
-Miovic

-(2010) reviewing the 1440 book on Ragusa by Filip de Diversis notes his extensive discussion "De bono situ Ragusii" -the good location of Ragusa ,- its favourable geographical location, with respect to both sea and land, natural advantages, and ample water resources.
-Most historians emphasize much more the other factors noted above.
-This seems reasonable, as Ragusa was not the only possible intermediary on the Adriatic Coast, and probably had far poorer "natural" advantages in terms of productive lands, easy water supplies.
-Indeed many coastal areas like Kotor, Ulcinj to the south, Split, Zadar to the north had similar location, probably better natural resources, (including larger quiet harbors.
-All were trade intermediators, but never attained the prosperity of Ragusa.
-One must look for other explanations deeper explanations: how did Ragusa leverage its good location to such great success?
+Many historians emphasize Ragusa's location at the edge of the Christian and Muslim worlds, noting that by sea it was close to thriving Italian cities and kingdoms, but by land immediately adjacent to Balkan lands occupied by the Ottomans starting in the 14th century.
+Carter (1972, p.
+135) reviews but disagrees with these arguments.
+Miović (2006) reviewing the 1440 book on Ragusa by Filip de Diversis notes his extensive discussion "De bono situ Ragusii" - the good location of Ragusa, its favorable geographical location, with respect to both sea and land, natural advantages, and ample water resources.
+But most historians, even if they note location as a factor, emphasize much more the other explanations noted above.
+This seems reasonable, as Ragusa was not the only possible intermediary on the Adriatic Coast, and had far poorer "natural" advantages in terms of productive lands and easy water supplies.
+Indeed many coastal areas like Kotor, Ulcinj to the south, Split, Zadar to the north had similar location, probably better natural resources, including even larger sheltered harbors.
+All were also trade intermediators, but never attained the prosperity of Ragusa.
+One must look for other, deeper explanations.
+It is perhaps best to rephrase the question as follows: how did Ragusa leverage its good location to such great success?

-Stavrianos (66) underlines the anti-westernism of Balkan culture in the mediaeval period, noting "the one exception...Ragusa...[where] we find an entirely different civilization-secular, sophisticated, individualistic, and maintaining close ties with the West."
-27 While a fair characterization, this falls short of an_explanation of the greater openess and diversity of Ragusan society compared to the Balkan hinterland, at the very least because some of the other coastal cities to the north (Split, Zadar) were equally western-oriented and relatively urbane., yet less prosperous.
+On the greater openness and secularism of Ragusa Stavrianos' treatise on the Balkans (1958) underlines the anti-westernism of Balkan culture in the medieval period, noting "the one exception...Ragusa...[where] we find an entirely different civilization - secular, sophisticated, individualistic, and maintaining close ties with the West."27 This is doubtless a fair characterization, but still falls short of an explanation of the greater openness and diversity of Ragusan society compared to the Balkan hinterland.
+Why was it more open and western-oriented?
+Further, Stavrianos does not explain why other coastal cities mentioned above, which a were equally western-oriented and relatively urbane, remained less prosperous than Ragusa.